Alice! Health Promotion Directory

 Originally from Maryland, Padma has lived throughout the East Coast.
 In her free time, she enjoys spending time with her family and friends, staying active, traveling, and exploring all the great food New York City has to offer.

-Prior to joining the Alice! team, Lee worked in first-year experience and student retention; academic advising and support services; and COVID-19 response.
+Prior to joining the team, Lee worked in first-year experience and student retention; academic advising and support services; and COVID-19 response.

 Lee grew up in North Carolina before moving to New York in summer 2021.
 Outside of work, Lee loves reading, cooking and baking, puzzles, and exploring the city to find hidden green spaces!